Sign In

 Principles of Corrosion

-This course introduces the fundamental science underlying various corrosion phenomena.
+This course introduces the fundamental science underlying various corrosion phenomena and surface treatment that can be used for protection.
 The role of electrochemistry in corrosion is explained and the different experimental methods of measuring corrosion rates for metals follow from the kinetic and thermodynamic behaviours expected in different environments.
 Different forms of corrosion are introduced.
-Practical classes introduce students to the standard equipment used for corrosion measurement and classes using problem based learning in groups allow students to become familiar with directing their own investigations of corrosion problems.
+Case studies are used to introduce students to the standard equipment used for corrosion measurement and classes using problem-based learning to allow students to become familiar with directing their own investigations of corrosion problems.

 OAB 5123